Jane Badler: Career

-Film career
+Film and television career

 Badler's first television role was Melinda Cramer Janssen on the American daytime soap opera One Life to Live, which she played from 1977 to 1981 and again in 1983.
 During her run, she also appeared in a 1979 episode of the primetime series Fantasy Island.
 Badler also starred on the daytime soap opera The Doctors as Natalie Bell from 1981 to 1982.

 Badler then won her most prominent role, that of the villainous alien Diana in the NBC sci-fi miniseries V (1983).
 She reprised the role in the sequel miniseries V: The Final Battle (1984) and again on V: The Series, which ran for one season from 1984 to 1985.

 Following V, Badler co-starred with José Ferrer in the made-for-TV supernatural thriller Covenant.
 The following year she guest-starred as Meredith Braxton throughout the 1986–87 season of the CBS primetime soap opera Falcon Crest.
 Her other guest appearances during the 1980s included Riptide, Hotel and Murder, She Wrote.
 In 1987, she played the role of Tania Winthrop in the short-lived action-adventure series The Highwayman.
 She then traveled to Australia to play agent Shannon Reed in the 1980s revival of Mission: Impossible, joining the series midway through its first season (replacing actress Terry Markwell, and her character of Casey Randall); then stayed with the series for its second season before it was cancelled in early 1990.
 After the series ended, Badler moved to Australia permanently and married businessman Stephen Hains.
 They have two sons, Sam and Harry.
 She later appeared in the role of Mrs Peacock on the Australian game show Cluedo from 1992 to 1993, and had a guest-starring role in Snowy River: The McGregor Saga in 1995.

 In March 2010, Badler was cast as the villainous Diana Marshall in the Australian soap opera Neighbours.
 She had a four-month guest contract with the show.

 A remake of V premiered in late 2009, and although this version did not include the character of Diana, the series' executive producer, Scott Peters, suggested that Badler and other stars from the original version may be offered guest roles as new characters.
-In August 2010, it was announced that Badler would be joining the series as a new version of Diana, the mother of the Visitors' evil leader Anna (Morena Baccarin).
+In August 2010, it was announced that Badler would be joining the series as a new character named Diana, the benevolent mother of the Visitors' evil leader Anna (Morena Baccarin).
 Badler appeared in nine of the second season's ten episodes, commencing in January 2011.
 In the second-season finale, her character was killed by Anna, and ABC decided to not renew the series for a third season.

-In November 2020 Badler played Lauren Balmer in the horror film Surrogate.
-The film will be released internationally in September 2022.
+In November 2020, Badler played Lauren Balmer in the horror film Surrogate.
+The film was released internationally in September 2022.